bondifybv/CodeChallenge/README.md

 **How to get started**

-You will be using React, Typescript and [Apollo Client](https://www.apollographql.com/docs/react/v3.0-beta/).
+You will be using React, Typescript and [Apollo Client](https://www.apollographql.com/docs/react/).
 We have set up the Apollo Client for you.
 The API that you will be using is from bloktap.io.
-The GraphQL explorer can be accessed via this link https://api.blocktap.io/graphiql.
+The GraphQL explorer can be accessed via this link https://api.blocktap.io/graphiql (tip: download `Apollo Client Developer Tools` Chrome Extension)

 This example query will shows you all the data that you will be needing: